zchee/neovim-wiki/Contributing.md

 ### Documentation

-Help document Neovim by improving this wiki, or making contributions regarding [`runtime/doc/`](https://github.com/neovim/neovim/tree/master/runtime/doc).
+Help document Neovim by improving this wiki, or work on [`runtime/doc/`](https://github.com/neovim/neovim/tree/master/runtime/doc).

 ### Use Neovim

-Report bugs you experience under the [issue tracker](https://github.com/neovim/neovim/issues).
+Report bugs you experience in the [issue tracker](https://github.com/neovim/neovim/issues).

 ### Give support